-For 6 to 12 weeks after surgery, or until your care team tells you otherwise:
+For 12 weeks after surgery, or until your care team tells you otherwise:

 - Have someone else do chores such as vacuuming, sweeping, mopping, and other housework that takes effort.
 Avoid raking, digging, mowing the lawn, or any other yardwork. - Avoid lifting.
 Ask someone else to lift anything that weighs more than 10 pounds.
 This includes groceries, laundry, children, pets, garbage, or other items. - Do not open tight jar lids, stuck windows, or heavy doors.
-Ask someone for help. - Do not hold your breath or bear down to do any activity. - Do not use any exercise equipment, unless your therapist or doctor says it is OK. - Do not do anything that makes you bend or twist your upper body or bounce a lot.
+Ask someone for help. - Avoid holding your breath and bearing down to do any activity. - Avoid using exercise equipment, unless your therapist or doctor says it is OK. - Do not do anything that makes you bend or twist your upper body or bounce a lot.
 This includes activities such as bowling, skiing, jogging, riding a horse, golf, tennis, yoga, boating, and driving on gravel or bumpy roads.
 Drive slowly over speed bumps and avoid potholes. - Do not drive until you are no longer taking prescription pain medicine.
-These drugs slow your reaction time and make driving unsafe. - Before you start driving, sit in your car and test your ability to turn your head and make the arm and leg movements required for driving.
+These drugs slow your reaction time and make driving unsafe. - Before you start driving, sit in your car and test your ability to move quickly.
 Make sure you do not have any soreness, feel guarded, or hesitate when you move your leg.
 If you have any of these symptoms, wait for another day and try again.
-If you are unsure if you are ready to start driving again, talk with your OT.